danieldmp7/CardDeck/README.md

 Represents a pile of cards using an ArrayList.
 Supports adding cards, checking if the pile is empty, and popping cards from the top of the pile.
 Can accept a full deck and remove cards from the pile.

-**War Class:**

-The main game logic that simulates the War card game between two players.
-Players start with half the deck each, and in each round, they draw one card from their pile and compare the ranks.
-In case of a tie, both players draw three more cards from each pile and then compare one tie-breaker card.
-If a player does not have enough cards to resolve a tie, the game ends.
-The game continues until one player runs out of cards, and the winner is declared.

 **Game Logic:**